mlawre01/STAT545-HW-Hawe-Nicole/HW05/Factor_and_Figure_Management.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

 > You can see in both cases the level for Oceania is dropped as continent only has 4 levels.
 However when using the forcats::fct\_drop you lose all the other information in the data frame.
-I believe this is because with this forcats function you have to specify the factor you are looking at ie continents, and this then eliminates all other information.
-With the base function drop levels I looks through the entire dataframe and factors to drop levels, maintaining the information.
+I believe this is because with this forcats function you have to specify the factor you are looking at (ie continents), and this then eliminates all other information in the dataframe.
+With the base function drop levels it looks through the entire dataframe for factors to drop levels, maintaining the rest of the information.

 ------------------------------------------------------------------------